bradleyeckert/chad/verilog/doc/spif.md

 There are no byte lanes in the bus, so `sel_o` is assumed high.
 Since `cyc_o` is always the same as `stb_o`, it is not duplicated.

+### Exception parameter

+An exception occurs when there is an error.
+Exceptions are handled by issuing a hard reset to the CPU and rebooting.
+After cold boot, the exception register can be read to determine the reset source.
+0 means POR.

 ## Sample MCU